BetMGM closes Nationals Park sportsbook

 First MLB stadium betting facility shuts down after three years of operation

-Why Stadium Sportsbooks Are Closing
+Why Stadium Sportsbooks Are Disappearing

 Have you enjoyed the article?